prl-mushr/mushr-website/content/tutorials/realsense.md

 ## Launching RViz on your computer
 Set the `ROS_IP` to your IP.
 Your IP can be found in a variety of ways: [Linux](https://www.howtogeek.com/howto/17012/how-to-find-your-ip-address-in-ubuntu/), [Mac](http://osxdaily.com/2010/08/08/lan-ip-address-mac/), [Windows](https://kb.netgear.com/20878/Finding-your-IP-address-without-using-the-command-prompt).

-Note: the following commands in this section should be run in a terminal window connected to your device, NOT the car.
+Note: the following commands in this section should be run in a terminal window connected to your device, NOT the SSH window to the car.

 Set `ROS_IP` with: